Enabling “device flow”

 Device authorization request

-Assume the client makes the following “device authorization request” to the authorization server (step #2). (all examples below are folded for readability)
+Assume the client makes the following “device authorization request” to the authorization server (step #2 in Device Flow Diagram). (all examples below are folded for readability)

 POST /device_authorization HTTP/1.1